griffinjvhs/griffinjvhs.github.io/asd-projects/data-shapes/README.md

 > **HINT:** 2c, 2d, and 2e are mutually exclusive; can they all be `if` statements?
 If not, what should they be?

+> **TESTING:** If properly completed, then all boxes should display a "goodBehavior" property when you click "Next" or "Prev".
+Try testing with different colored shapes.

 ## TODO 3: Help Display a Shape (Static)

 This TODO will allow you to finally display shapes by clicking the "Display" button.
 To do so, you will have to both create a new function, and then call that function at the appropriate place.